Hazardous Household Waste

-If you are treating yourself at home and the waste arising from your treatment is classified as hazardous (i.e. where a particular risk has been identified based on medical diagnosis) and you require a collection service please contact Veolia on 0203 5676955 for a quotation.
+If you are treating yourself at home and the waste arising from your treatment is classified as hazardous (i.e. where a particular risk has been identified based on medical diagnosis) we offer a chargeable collection service.
+If you require a collection please contact Veolia on 0203 5676955 for a quotation.

-For further information regarding healthcare waste produced in a household please see the Healthcare Waste guidance on GOV.UK.
-If you are unsure whether your waste is hazardous or not please seek advice from your healthcare professional.
+For further information about healthcare waste produced in a household please see the Healthcare Waste guidance on GOV.UK.

 We do not provide a service for clinical waste produced by hospitals, health clinics, GP’s, residential homes, nursing homes or veterinary practices.

 To find out what you should do if you find needles, syringes and other clinical waste in a public area, please see our Reporting Needles, Syringes and Drug Related Waste page.